msgilligan/SimpleRivet/README.md

 As with all Rivetz solutions, you need to install and activate the RivetAndroid app.

 This repository is configured as a Android Studio project.
-If you want to build your own environment, the only files are
+If you want to build your own environment, the only unique files are

 * [MainActivity.java](./app/src/main/java/com/rivetz/samples/simplerivet/MainActivity.java)
 * [Rivet.java](./app/src/main/java/com/rivetz/samples/simplerivet/Rivet.java)